-I. Policy to Prevent Discrimination, Harassment, and Retaliation
+A. Policy to Prevent Discrimination, Harassment, and Retaliation

+1. Policy Statement

-- A. Policy Statement: Southwestern Law School prohibits discrimination and harassment on the basis of race (including hairstyle and hair texture), ethnicity, color, religion, creed, ancestry, national origin, sex, gender (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, gender identity, gender expression, parental status, marital status, age (40 and over), disability (mental and physical), medical condition, citizenship status, military service, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, or services, or in the educational programs or activities Southwestern operates as required by: Title VI and VII of the Civil Rights Act of 1964; the Age Discrimination Act of 1975; the Americans with Disabilities Act of 1990; the California Fair Employment and Housing Act; and other federal, state, and local laws that prohibit discrimination, harassment, and retaliation.
-Southwestern also requires employers using its placement services and facilities to abide by these standards and to ensure that no such discrimination occurs in housing, promotion, or compensation for work assignments. - B. Community Standards and Respect for Others: This policy addresses the prohibition on behavior based on a protected category and sets forth procedures for responding.
-In addition, all members of the Law School community are expected to treat others with the utmost respect, honesty, and civility.
-Each community member is responsible for promoting a spirit of respect that reflects the Law School's commitment to an inclusive community.
-This expectation applies to interactions with students, employees, and anyone else in our community.
-Failure to treat others with the utmost respect, honesty, and civility, while not handled under this policy, may violate other Law School policies and will be addressed accordingly.
+Southwestern Law School prohibits discrimination and harassment on the basis of race (including hairstyle and hair texture), ethnicity, color, religion, creed, ancestry, national origin, sex, gender (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, gender identity, gender expression, parental status, marital status, age (40 and over), disability (mental and physical), medical condition, citizenship status, military status or service, veteran status, genetic information, or any other classification protected by law (referred to as "protected classes") in matters of admissions, employment, housing, or services, or in the educational programs (including retention of students) or activities Southwestern operates.
+Such conduct violates Southwestern's values and disrupts the living, learning, and working environment for students, faculty, staff, and other community members.